-There are hundreds of Latin words in all European languages and we can easily trace their origins back to the times when Roman legions were paving the way for the civilization as we know it.
-However, in this article, we will focus on the trully ancient vocabulary, and try to see why are so many of these “Indo-European” words shared between Latin and Slavic languages.
+There are hundreds of Latin words present in all European languages, and many can be traced back to the era when Roman legions paved the way for the civilization we know today.
+However, this article focuses on a much older vocabulary, examining why many “Indo-European” words are shared between Latin and Slavic languages.

-NOTE: This is by no means a definitive list, and I will keep updating this article.
-Also, the Slavic words are based on the Serbian language, but most of these words are common for all Slavs.
-A few words come from Russian and Bulgarian as they do no longer exist in modern Serbian.
+The Slavic examples are primarily based on Serbian, though most of these words are common across all Slavic languages.
+Some examples from Russian and Bulgarian are included where they no longer exist in modern Serbian.

 A few basic terms